 A change is upon us.
 What this change is most visible in, is the way we communicate online.
-The entire face of communication is almost unrecognisable today.
-It seems that the way we communicate today – through Tweets, DMs, shares, pins and likes has become part of our way of life.
+The entire face of communication is almost unrecognizable today.
+It seems that the way we communicate today – through Tweets, DMs, shares, pins, and likes has become part of our way of life.
 This change is not just relevant to words and platforms but also to visual communication.
 We have reached a stage where as marketers, we have to try and communicate with our target audience within a 6-second time frame, after which the marketing message is lost, as your target audiences’ attention has shifted to something else.
 That is why social visual platforms such as ‘Vine’ which communicates with 6-second videos captured on mobiles is so successful.
 That is why the creation and sharing of infographics have exploded in the last couple of years.
 These short attention spans require a communication that tells a story in as visual a format as possible.

 Infographics are a visual representation of information, data, information, or knowledge.
 They are great ways to tell a story.
 Business owners have tons of information to share with their target audience and they should know how they can benefit from infographics.
 The information is provided to the user in a fun, visual and entertaining manner.
 The impact will be the same (if not more) but the medium is more attractive than say, a white paper or a case study.

 Creating successful infographics